opengeospatial/geoparquet/format-specs/geoparquet.md

 The axis order of the coordinates in WKB stored in a geoparquet follows the de facto standard for axis order in WKB and is therefore always
 (x, y) where x is easting or longitude and y is northing or latitude.
 This ordering explicitly overrides the axis order as specified in the CRS.
 This follows the precedent of [GeoPackage](https://geopackage.org), see the [note in their spec](https://www.geopackage.org/spec130/#gpb_spec).

+#### geometry_type

+This field captures the geometry type(s) of the geometries in the column, when known.
+Accepted geometry types are: "Point", "LineString", "Polygon", "MultiPoint", "MultiLineString", "MultiPolygon", "GeometryCollection".

+In addition, the following rules are used:

+- In case of 3D geometries, a " Z" suffix gets added (e.g. "Point Z").
+- The value can be a single string or an array of strings in case multiple geometry types are present (e.g. ["Polygon", "MultiPolygon"]).
+- Additionally the value "Unknown" is accepted to explicitly signal that the geometry type is not known.

+It is expected that this field is strictly correct.
+For example, if having both polygons and multipolygons, it is not sufficient to specify "MultiPolygon", but it is expected to specify ["Polygon", "MultiPolygon"].
+Or if having 3D points, it is not sufficient to specify "Point", but it is expected to list "Point Z".

 #### edges